-- A. It shall not be a violation of this policy for a person to bring onto a school location, for such person's own use, a controlled substance, except medical cannabis, nonintoxicating cannabinoids, or edible cannabinoid products, which has a currently accepted medical use in treatment in the United States and the person has a physician's prescription for the substance.
-The person shall comply with the relevant procedures of this policy. - B. It shall not be a violation of this policy for a person to possess an alcoholic beverage in a school location when the possession is within the exceptions of Minnesota Statutes section 624.701, subdivision 1a (experiments in laboratories pursuant to a temporary license to sell liquor issued under Minnesota laws or possession after the purchase from such a temporary license holder).
+- A. It shall not be a violation of this policy for a person to bring onto a school location, for such person's own use, a controlled substance, except medical cannabis, which has a currently accepted medical use in treatment in the United States and the person has a physician's prescription for the substance.
+The person shall comply with the relevant procedures of this policy. - B. It shall not be a violation of this policy for a person to possess an alcoholic beverage in a school location when the possession is within the exceptions of Minn.
+Stat. § 624.701, Subd.
+I a (experiments in laboratories pursuant to a temporary license to sell liquor issued under Minnesota laws or possession after the purchase from such a temporary license holder).